BooByrd/RandomPersonPicker/Command Line Interface/README for CMD.md

 This program was wrote to randomly pick employees for drug tests and write the data to a text file for record keeping.
 This program/project was created because my mom asked me I could write something to help her at work.

-Anyone and every one is free to use program.
+Anyone and everyone is free to use program.
 I only ask that I be given credit if used by anyone else.
 There are no copyrights or anything attached to this program/project.

 In this folder, you will find the .exe all of the code for the randomPersonGenerator that uses the command line interface.